-Here are the simplest natural products we could find for personal hygiene, including shampoo, hair conditioner, face and body soap, skin moisturizer, deodorant, and toothpaste.
+Here are the simplest natural products we could find for personal hygiene, including shampoo, hair conditioner, face and body soap, skin moisturizer, deodorant and toothpaste.
 There are lots of natural products you can buy and home recipes you can try to create a complete cleansing routine.
-But we found that just a few common ingredients and simple mixing techniques will easily and economically provide all the personal cleansing products you need with effective results.
+But we found that just a few common ingredients — baking soda, vinegar, and oil — and simple mixing techniques will easily and economically provide all the personal cleansing products you need with effective results.

 Shampoo and Hair Conditioner

 Here are some easy recipes for hair shampoo and conditioner:

 Baking soda solution: Mix 1 tablespoon baking soda with 1 cup (8 ounces) hot water and stir or shake until dissolved.
 Transfer to a squirt bottle.
 Wet hair, squirt with some of the baking soda mixture, work through hair, and rinse with warm water or conditioning rinse (recipe below).

 If you have hard water, you may need to mix in more than 1 tablespoon baking soda—your hair should feel slippery when the solution is applied to your hair.
 Borax is sometimes suggested as an alternative, however it is harmful to your eyes, so we prefer not to use borax for shampooing—although it makes a effective, inexpensive household cleaner and disinfectant.

 Vinegar or lemon juice conditioning rinse: Mix 1 tablespoon apple cider vinegar or lemon juice with 1 cup (8 ounces) water.
 Don’t worry, vinegar does not leave a lingering scent after your hair is dry.